BvSiT-NOVI/springboot-43b-many-to-many-with-fields-dto/README.md

 In this branch:

-- mapping /courses/students returns resulted group by students with selected properties and an average note by using DTO
+- mapping /courses/students returns resulted group by students with selected properties and an average note by using DTOs
 - compare with mapping /courses/students/raw

 Compare with previous branch: